-The rule of thirds is probably the most basic rule in photography.
-So what is it and how can you use it to improve your photos?
+The rule of thirds is probably the most basic in photography.
+So what is it, and how can you use it to improve your photos?
 Let’s dive in!

 What is the definition of the rule of thirds?

-The rule of thirds states that if you position your subject on one of the 4 lines now created, the attention should go straight to your subject.
+The thirds rule states that if you position your subject on one of the 4 lines now created, the attention should go straight to your subject.

 The Wikipedia definition for the rule of thirds:

 The rule of thirds is a “rule of thumb” or guideline which applies to the process of composing visual images such as designs, films, paintings, and photographs.
 The guideline proposes that an image should be imagined as divided into nine equal parts by two equally spaced horizontal lines and two equally-spaced vertical lines, and those important compositional elements should be placed along these lines or their intersections.
 Proponents of the technique claim that aligning a subject with these points creates more tension, energy, and interest in the composition than simply centering the subject.

 What is the rule of thirds in photography?